-These surplus assets are made up of 12 areas of land and 1 property (2019/20 - 12 areas of land and 1 property) which are presently in the process of being reviewed or being developed for their highest and best use.
-Some sites are held because of the lack of being able to accommodate them at their
+These surplus assets are made up of 11 areas of land and 1 property (2020/21 - 12 areas of land and 1 property) which are presently in the process of being reviewed or being developed for their highest and best use.
+Some sites are held because of the lack of being able to accommodate them at their highest and best use i.e. due to the present national economy, public sector funding reductions or local market conditions; others because of pending decisions or resources and others subject to contract/planning decisions.

 The valuer's role in this process is to undertake the valuations by assessing all major inputs to the valuation process.
-The authority's valuation expert works closely with finance and estate officers, reporting on a regular basis regarding all valuation matters.
+The Authority's valuation expert works closely with finance and estate officers, reporting on a regular basis regarding all valuation matters.
 The following table shows quantitative information about the fair value measurement of surplus assets using significant unobservable inputs (Level 3):

-Property type Surplus assets - property and land As at 31 March 2021 £0.965m (£0.965m as at 31 March 2020) Valuation technique used to measure fair value Market comparison / gross development appraisal (GDV)i.e. market comparison to GDV (gross development value) and site transactions with viability assessment leading to residual value / professional judgement Unobservable inputs Adjustment for size and/or type of specific land area; professional judgement Range of unobservable inputs £5.29 to £131.58 per square metre Sensitivity Significant changes to adjustments made to comparable evidence or professional judgement will result in a significantly lower or higher fair value.
+Property type Surplus assets - property and land As at 31 March 2022 £1.215m (£0.965m as at 31 March 2021) Valuation technique used to measure fair value Residual Valuation Unobservable inputs Adjustment for planning risk Range of unobservable inputs 10% planning discount Sensitivity Significant changes to adjustments made to comparable evidence or professional judgement will result in a significantly lower or higher fair value.
 This will be variable by site according to circumstances i.e. residential/brownfield/amenity site location and condition.